wirepair/IDAPinLogger/README.md

 I feel this method is a bit more simpiler then his (and I was having problems with certain executables).
 But who knows maybe i'm doing something wrong :).

+Update: It is now possible to specify when logging should begin/end by giving an offset to an instruction where, after it is called logging should start.
+Also by specifying an end instruction, logging will stop.
+This makes it much easier to identify code paths that are taken after a certain point with in the applications life cycle.

 How to build:
 -------------------------